Metropolitan Center Complex

-The Metropolitan Center is a mixed-use skyscraper building complex located in the Valle Oriente district of the San Pedro Garza García municipality of Monterrey, Mexico.
+The Metropolitan Center is a mixed-use skyscraper building complex located in the Valle Oriente district of the San Pedro Garza García municipality of the Monterrey metropolitan area, Mexico.
 Overally built between 2012 and 2020, the complex consists of three towers, with the tallest one (the Hotel Safi Metropolitan also known as Metropolitan Center Tower III) standing at 233 m tall with 56 floors, which is the current 7th tallest building in Mexico and the 3rd tallest in Monterrey.

 History

 Architecture

 The tower is located in the Valle Oriente district of San Pedro Garza García and is the tallest building of the Metropolitan Center Complex.
 The complex was proposed in 2011 and consists of a shopping mall and three main high-rise towers, one of which shares the functions of an office building and hotel, and two of which they only feature a residential function.
 All of the buildings' glazings are made of curtain walls with insulated blue-coloured glass panels.
 The complex also features a street-level podium which houses social areas, green spaces and five levels of retail and commercial spaces with a total of 25000 m2 usable area.